AppiumTestDistribution/appium-reporter-plugin/README.md

 ### Intro
-`appium-server-reporter` is appium 2.0 plugin, for generating html report with screenshots at server side.
+`appium-server-reporter` is appium 2.0 plugin, for generating html report with screenshots.
+Report is generated at server side and be fetched from server.
 To generate report and fetch the report at client side, server binding `session/:sessionId/getReport` is provided.

 ### Build
 `npm run build`